Fertilizer: Acidification

+Soil acidification refers to the process by which the pH level of soil becomes more acidic over time.
+Soil pH is a measure of the soil's acidity or alkalinity and is determined on a scale from 0 to 14, with 7 being neutral.
+A pH value below 7 indicates acidic soil, while a pH value above 7 indicates alkaline or basic soil.

+Soil acidification is a significant concern in agriculture and horticulture.
+It refers to the process of the soil becoming more acidic over time.

 Nitrogen-containing fertilizers can cause soil acidification when added.
 This may lead to decrease in nutrient availability which may be offset by liming.
+These fertilizers release ammonium or nitrate ions, which can acidify the soil as they undergo chemical reactions.

+When these nitrogen-containing fertilizers are added to the soil, they increase the concentration of hydrogen ions (H+) in the soil solution, which lowers the pH of the soil.

 Accumulation of toxic elements

 Cadmium

 The concentration of cadmium in phosphorus-containing fertilizers varies considerably and can be problematic.
 For example, mono-ammonium phosphate fertilizer may have a cadmium content of as low as 0.14 mg/kg or as high as 50.9 mg/kg.
-The phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium (examples are deposits on Nauru and the Christmas islands).
+The phosphate rock used in their manufacture can contain as much as 188 mg/kg cadmium (examples are deposits on Nauru and the Christmas Islands).
 Continuous use of high-cadmium fertilizer can contaminate soil (as shown in New Zealand) and plants.
 Limits to the cadmium content of phosphate fertilizers has been considered by the European Commission.
 Producers of phosphorus-containing fertilizers now select phosphate rock based on the cadmium content.

 Fluoride

 Phosphate rocks contain high levels of fluoride.
 Consequently, the widespread use of phosphate fertilizers has increased soil fluoride concentrations.
 It has been found that food contamination from fertilizer is of little concern as plants accumulate little fluoride from the soil; of greater concern is the possibility of fluoride toxicity to livestock that ingest contaminated soils.
 Also of possible concern are the effects of fluoride on soil microorganisms.